alixlm19/alixlm19/README.md

 ![][Gmail]
 ![][Discord]

-I'm a Software Engineer/Mathematician🤓 based in NYC🏙 currently in my senior year at Lehman Collge🎓.
+I'm a Software Engineer/Mathematician🤓 based in NYC🏙 experienced in data analysis, machine learning and backend development.

 ## Technologies ⚡
 ***